 Airports meet this PM if they reported having adequate SRE (at least a plow and either blowers or brooms) and dedicated storage or if they have a mutual aid agreement to conduct snow removal.

-Systemwide, 61 percent of airports meet the adequate SRE or mutual aid agreement PM because they either have SRE and adequate storage or a mutual aid agreement to assist with snow removal, as presented in Figure 3.60.
+Systemwide, 61 percent of airports meet the adequate SRE or mutual aid agreement PM because they either have SRE and adequate storage or a mutual aid agreement to assist with snow removal, as presented in Figure 3.66.
 Eighty-three percent of Commercial Service, 50 percent of Illinois National, 61 percent of Illinois Regional, 54 percent of Illinois Local, 65 percent of Illinois Basic, and 50 percent of Illinois Unclassified airports meet this PM.
-Figure 3.61 the IASP airports with dedicated SRE with a dedicated storage building or mutual aid agreement to conduct snow removal.
+Figure 3.67 the IASP airports with dedicated SRE with a dedicated storage building or mutual aid agreement to conduct snow removal.

-Figure 3.60.
+Figure 3.66.
 Percent of Airports with Dedicated SRE, with a Storage Building for the SRE, or Mutual Aid Agreement - Including In-Kind from Sponsor for Snow Removal

-- Does Not Meet (Inadequate SRE and storage or no mutual aid) - Not Provided (No response on survey)
+- Meets (Dedicated SRE and storage or mutual aid) - Does Not Meet (Inadequate SRE and storage or no mutual aid) - Not Provided (No response on survey)

-Figure 3.61.
+Figure 3.67.
 Airports with Dedicated SRE and a Storage Building, or Mutual Aid Agreement for Snow Removal